ansible/ansible/docsite/rst/intro_installation.rst

 .. note::

    If you are intending to use Tower as the Control Machine, do not use a source install.
-Please use apt/yum/pip for a stable version
+Please use OS package manager (eg. apt/yum) or pip to install a stable version.

 To install from source.